 When machine sewing binding, everyone likes to do things a little differently.
 Most methods work similarly if your careful with your positioning and sewing.
 Do what works for you.
 It often depends on the materials, project, and person.
-I’ve tried several different application techniques, and confess that I prefer sewing and top-stitching the top/right side.
-My still developing sewing skills are tidier on the top!
-We have an intro to binding here on the blog and additional resources are available on our pet craft help Pinterest board.

-Positioning and starting the binding:

-As noted in our post on making and using binding, my preferences for ends depends on the project.
-I will usually sew and trim the tails (So Sew Easy has a great visual on this method) on fancy projects, but I like to cheat a little with simple bindings.
-It’s a bit easier.
-For straight binding, I sometimes cheat on the sleeve method and use a little bit of fusible web to “hem” my outer (visible) strip at the joint.

-- Select a starting point on the edge of the blanket, ensuring it is far enough away from the corner not to interfere with turning the binding (at least two full unfolded widths at minimum).

-Second | When machine sewing binding, everyone likes to do things a little differently.
-Most methods work similarly if your careful with your positioning and sewing.
-Do what works for you.
-It often depends on the materials, project, and person.
-I’ve tried several different application techniques, and confess that I prefer sewing and top-stitching the top/right side.
-My still developing sewing skills are tidier on the top!
+I’ve tried several different application techniques, and confess that I usually prefer sewing and top-stitching the top/right side.
+My still developing sewing skills are tidier on the top.
 We have an intro to binding here on the blog and additional resources are available on our pet craft help Pinterest board.

 Positioning and starting the binding:

 As noted in our post on making and using binding, my preferences for ends depends on the project.
 I will usually sew and trim the tails (So Sew Easy has a great visual on this method) on fancy projects, but I like to cheat a little with simple bindings.
 It’s a bit easier.
 For straight binding, I sometimes cheat on the sleeve method and use a little bit of fusible web to “hem” my outer (visible) strip at the joint.

 - Select a starting point on the edge of the blanket, ensuring it is far enough away from the corner not to interfere with turning the binding (at least two full unfolded widths at minimum).